akhil-durge/context-logger/README.md

   Mr. Akhil reports something went wrong.
 But because your program is a high performance parallelized wonder, you can’t be sure which line relates to his request.
 There is just no link between logs, neither is there any INFO/ERROR/DEBUG tag to know something went wrong.

 # Solution
   Use a simple implementation presented in here.
-Just copy directories apicontext and logger in your project root, and you can write the same code above like-
+Just go get my package `log-context/logger`, and you can write the same code above like-

     package main

     import (
       "context"
-      "log-context/apicontext"
       "log-context/logger"
     )

     func main() {
-      ctx := apicontext.WithReqID(context.Background())
+      ctx := logger.WithNewReqID(context.Background())
       logger.Info(ctx, "test log with var %v, var %v", 1, "two") doSomethingError(ctx)
       doSomethingDebug(ctx)